robertdpowell/rp_blog/_explainers/2021-02-07-Product Discovery.md

 ##### Discovery before Delivery

-This is where product discovery comes in.

-Product discovery involves validating our solution ideas by running tests, as cheaply as is possible, in order to build up our confidence levels.
+During Discovery we validate our solution ideas by running tests/experiments, as cheaply as is possible, in order to build up our confidence levels.

 We create prototypes, mockups, technical proof of concepts that we put in front of users, business stakeholders, engineers to get feedback and **learn what does and doesn't work**.
 Based on what we learn, we adapt our prototypes and then test again.
 We repeat this process until we are sufficiently confident that our solution to the problem is valuable, viable, usable and technically achievable.

-This discovery work takes a certain element of risk out of our delivery process as we can be sure that the only changes we are investing our resource in are those that we are truly confident in.
+##### Continuous Discovery

+Discovery should not be a one-off event.
+Organisations need to engage in a continuous dialogue with their customers in order to continuously discover problems to solve and solutions to these problems that we have high confidence in.

+By doing this, we'll be able to provide a continuous flow of work to our delivery teams.